 “The search for harmony and balance is the driving force behind my work...I welcome error in my process, as it is a constant reminder of the trials in life and as an artist.”

 Matt Devine is a self-taught sculptor working with steel, stainless steel, aluminum, and bronze.
 Born and raised in New England, Devine moved to California in 1995, where he learned to weld and fabricate metal while working alongside his father.

 The contrasts of nature and industry, light and shadow, chaos and order are themes found throughout Devine’s body of work.
-Pared-down organic shapes are formed out of sheet metal and welded together in harmonious patterns making the heavy metal appear as light as paper.
-These contrasts, plus the relationships of patterns and boundaries, address Devine’s desire to contain chaos and push out the discord of an information-saturated culture.
-Even the process of welding has become a retreat from cultural noise.
+Pared-down organic shapes are formed out of a sheet and solid materials and welded together in harmonious accord, often allowing the metal to appear as light as paper.
+These contrasts, plus the relationships of patterns and boundaries, address Devine’s desire to contain the chaos and eliminate the discord of an information-saturated culture.

-Devine currently resides with his wife and daughter in Petaluma, California.
+Devine currently works and resides with his wife and daughter in the Pacific Northwest.